 Riding for Love

-Bio: As a child, Tina always had stories floating around in her head, but had no idea those stories could be put down in book form.
+As a child, Tina always had stories floating around in her head, but had no idea those stories could be put down in book form.
 One day her brother (yes, her brother) introduced her to Kathleen Woodiwiss’ The Flame and the Flower.
 Tina was hooked and a love of reading and eventually writing romance began.
 She is also a non-fiction writer with six history books in print.
+She also has two children’s books that were recently released.

 Tina has been married for over forty years and lives in Wisconsin.
 After careers in accounting and teaching (not necessarily at the same time), she found her career in writing is what fulfills her the most.
 When not writing, she loves camping, hiking, photography, reading and playing with her five grandchildren.